nayyarv/inteRnals/README.md

 I'm not going to sing R's praises, that happens 10 months of the year.
 The goal of this talk, is to encourage those of you who program primarily in R to learn another language, those of you who think your workflows are subpar to try other methods and bring back new methods and ideas to R, maybe even a high quality package for R programmers worldwide.

+## What is this About?

+1. A Brief History of R
+2. A mostly esoteric look into Rlang from a language design.
+This includes things like
+    1. Is R pass by value or pass by reference
+    2. How does R look after memory?
+    3. An introduction to scoping and closures.
+    4. Lazy Eval to tidyeval/quosures
+    5. Syntax quirks like `=` vs `<-`
+3. A brief critique on features lacking
+    1. Namespaces
+    2. Weak primitives and forced vectors
+4. Other concerns
+    1. 1 indexing and what it means
+    2. Radford Neal and pqR.

+## Quiz

+1. How many people here program regularly in another language besides R?
+2. Level of R developer (Beginner, Intermediate and Advanced)?
+3. How many would feel comfortable writing and releasing an R package internally?
+4. How many would feel comfortable using RCpp?
+5. How many have deployed R into production?

 ## Intro

 R was first written as an open source implementation of Bell's S language at Auckland Uni back in 1997 (Hadley went there from 1999-2004) with work starting in 1992.
 Statistical computing was primarily closed source at this time with SAS, SPSS and S/Splus and even Ross Ihaka and Robert Gentleman initally considered making R a product instead of a free open source language, so we should be glad that this ended up better than expected.
 Comparing R and Splus with Octave and Matlab, it's quite possible that R would never have reached the popularity it enjoys today.
 In fact without R, it's quite possible to imagine even fewer data scientists coming from a mathematical background, and without Hadley, it's quite possible to imagine R remaining a pure domain of university and research instead of it's current mixed usage.

 R is combination of Scheme and S. Scheme is a general purpose programming language and S was the statistical language with the flexibility to make doing statistics easy.
-The mix of imperative (change state with statements - think a[1] <- 3) and functional styles (change state only via functions apply(a, sum)) is primarily from Scheme.
+The mix of imperative (change state with statements - think a[1] <- 3) and functional styles (change state only via functions apply(a, sum)) is primarily from Scheme, while S gives us a lot of the syntax doing with vector operations and formulas.
 In fact R and Python share a common ancestor in Lisp which is why so much of the syntax and programming style seems so similar.
 S scripts will run almost unmodified in R, that's how much the syntax was borrowed.
 R&R realised the power of having an external package system and CRAN and the language were released in early 1997 and later released to the GNU later that year.
-The first stable release (1.0) came out in 2000 and it 2002 it got S4 methods for oo programming.
+The first stable release (1.0) came out in 2000 and it 2002 it got S4 methods.
 We're currently on 3.5 as of 2018.

+The mix of imperative and functional styles seem to be a winner in the modern day data analytics languages.
+N

+###

+### The Problems

+R has gone through a lot of development and the language today, is in far better shape than it was in 2012 which is when most of the critiques of R, such as aRgh, R inferno and even Ross Ihaka suggesting that we should step away from R as a language and start again.
+The fact that Python came out of basically nowhere to overtake R is a testament to this, and the surprisingly fast growth of Julia is also a testament to variety of choice out there and the fact that R doesn't have very many converts to the language (outside MATLAB, SAS or SPSS)

 R has a number of implementations besides the GNU version.
 Radford Neal of UToronto has released pqR (pretty quick R) which supports multi-threading.
 Revolution Analytics/Microsoft has their own version too, with similar claims including improved stability.
 Renjin and Riposte are other implementations, but are significantly less well known.
 The GNU R we all use is by far the most popular, but the claims of the alternative developers is interesting - Radford Neal complains about the poor design of R's Syntax and Bob Carpenter of STAN discusses how he developed the syntax to be like R without it's failings, and the implication of stability from Revolution R is a bit concerning.
 Even Hadley uses language that reveals his concerns over the R language on occassion, and the man has not been invited to be on R core committers group despite all he's done for the language.